 A determination of Federal Interest in pursuing this study was approved by the USACE North Atlantic Division on September 17, 2014.
-The initial appraisal of Federal interest involved reviewing existing conditions, communicating with local stakeholders, proposing a single coastal storm risk management alternative for the seawall area of Cape May, and conducting a preliminary benefit-cost analysis.
-A FCSA for this feasibility study was executed by USACE and the City of Cape May in May 2015.
+The initial appraisal of Federal interest involved reviewing existing conditions, communicating with local stakeholders, proposing a single coastal storm risk management alternative for the seawall area of Cape May, and conducting a preliminary cost benefit analysis.
+A FCSA for this feasibility study was executed between the USACE and the City of Cape May in May 2015.